How Inflation Affects Your Savings Account

 But you still need to save money and keep cash on hand, even though inflation threatens to erode the value of your savings.
-You’ll obviously need your monthly spending money in cash, and it’s also a good idea to keep emergency funds in a safe place like a bank or credit union.
+You’ll need your monthly spending money in cash, and it’s also a good idea to keep emergency funds in a safe place like a bank or credit union.

-Interest Rates Rise
+Rising Interest Rates

 If you’re concerned about inflation, you might get some consolation from knowing that long-term loans could actually get more affordable.
 If a loan payment of a few hundred dollars feels like a lot of money today, it won’t feel like quite as much in 20 years.

-- Long-term loans: Assuming you don’t intend to pay your loans off early, student loans that get paid off over 25 years and 30-year fixed-rate mortgages should get easier to handle.
-Of course, if your income fails to rise with inflation or your payments increase, you will indeed be worse off.
+- Long-term loans: Assuming you don’t intend to pay your loans off early, student loans that get paid off over 25 years and 30-year fixed-rate mortgages should become easier to handle.
+Of course, if your income fails to rise with inflation or if your payments increase, you will indeed be worse off.
 Also, reducing debt is rarely a bad idea because you still pay interest over all those years if you keep the loan in place.

 - Variable-rate loans: If the interest rate on your loan changes over time, there’s a chance that your rate will increase during periods of inflation.
 Variable-rate loans have interest rates that are based on other rates, or benchmarks.
 A higher rate could result in a higher required monthly payment, so be prepared for a payment shock with these loans if inflation picks up.